 The Silk Road Mountain Race No 1 was not only a challenge for the body and mind, but also for my equipment choices.
 In the 14 days of racing, we endured temperatures of more than +40 Celsius in the day and as low as -12 Celsius at night.
 We battled snowstorm, swamps, river crossings, strong winds, dry desert, no water, frozen equipment, altitude and much more.
 Without the right kit, many of these conditions could have become dangerous or put an early end to my race.
+You can read my race report here.

 The bike loaded with everything but food and drink weighed in at 22kg’s.
 I started with 8kg’s of food and water, but this was the most food I carried throughout the race.
 On average I expect I had more like 4kg’s of food and drink on the bike.